ryansroberts/Snooze/readme.md

 ### Gotchas

-No longer in active development however it is still used by Pathways.
-There is a build to publish the NuGet package in TeamCity - however this is no longer working
+No longer in active development however it is still used by Pathways, ARMS & Task Scheduler.
+There is a build to publish the NuGet package in TeamCity.

 ## How to use